Skip to content

 If the system battery has been charging for 48 hours and is still showing a low battery alert, it is time for a quality replacement.
 It also a good idea, to have on hand two back-up batteries, in stock, on-site.
 A good rule of thumb is that for every zone unit in your building in the event of prolong outages.

-Next article Simple Tips for Taking Care Sealed Lead Acid (SLA) AGM Wheelchair Batteries
+Next article Can Sealed Lead Acid Batteries be Recycled?